apoorvasrinivasan26/blog/content/about.md

 title: About Me
 ---

 Hello!
 My name is Apoorva.
-I'm a data scientist at Intervenn Biosciences where I work on detecting various diseases early with blood samples.
-Previously, I worked on detecting depression early with passive sensor smartphone data at Columbia University Department of Psychiatry.
-My educational background is in biostatistics from Columbia University and biotechnology engineering from Manipal Institute of Technology, India.
+I'm currently building CurieLabs.
+Previously, I've built algorithms for early cancer detection at [Intervenn](https://intervenn.com/) and for detecting depression using passive sensor data from smartphones at [Columbia University](https://www.columbiapsychiatry.org/)

-I'm especially passionate about computational biology, making the tools for accelerating science and increasing access to education.
-I'm also an avid reader and a yoga instructor.
+I'm passionate about computational biology, making the tools for accelerating science and increasing access to education.
+I'm also an [avid reader](https://www.goodreads.com/user/show/28709194-apoorva-srinivasan) and a yoga instructor.

-You can also follow me on [Twitter](https://twitter.com/apoorvasriniva1) or check out my [GitHub](https://github.com/apoorvasrinivasan26)
+You can also follow me on [Twitter](https://twitter.com/apoorvasriniva) or check out my [GitHub](https://github.com/apoorvasrinivasan26)